 Ages ago I got the impulse to write a short story based on the folksong “The Unquiet Grave.”
 If I’d written it at the time, I probably would have just followed the arc of the song pretty closely; the story wouldn’t have been brilliant, but with some persistence I probably would have been able to find a market willing to take it.

 But I didn’t write it at the time.
 And a few years went by, and I realized that just retelling the song directly wasn’t that interesting, so I gave up on the story idea.

 For whatever reason, my brain wouldn’t let go.
 Nearly every time the song came up in iTunes, I found myself thinking, I still want to make a story out of this.
 Even though I didn’t have any clever idea for how to do that.
 Until one day I was listening to a completely different song — variously called “Flora” or “The Lily of the West” — and found myself viewing its lyrics in a particular light (one I won’t share here, because it would be a spoiler for this story).
 And then I realized that if I mashed those two things together, I finally would have an angle on “The Unquiet Grave” that would be more interesting than simply retelling the plot of that song.

-The result is “Vīs Dēlendī,” and it will be appearing in an upcoming issue of Uncanny Magazine!
+The result is “Vīs Dēlendī,” and it appeared in issue #27 of Uncanny Magazine.

 “It’s a story that captures the feeling of academia while infusing it with a magic, a darkness, and a view of someone who is probably very familiar to readers.
 It’s almost funny at times, but also depressing as fuck, and it manages that balance quite well.”